neuro-inc/neuro-cli/docs/jobs_usage.rst

 Jobs Usage
 ==========

-Use Jobs API (awailable as :attr:`Client.jobs`) for starting a job, killing it, getting list of running jobs etc.  This chapter describes several common scenarios.
+Use Jobs API (available as :attr:`Client.jobs`) for starting a job, killing it, getting list of running jobs etc.  This chapter describes several common scenarios.

-Here we descibe the most common scenarios, see :ref:`jobs-reference` for the full list of job namespace methods.
+Here we describe the most common scenarios, see :ref:`jobs-reference` for the full list of job namespace methods.